-- Enhance your flexibility, coordination and balance.
 Tennis is a sport that requires the cooperation of your whole body.
 Your feet maneuver you into the right position, your arms and hands position the racquet to make contact with the ball, and your torso and legs provide the power to send the ball flying over the net.
 All these factors come together every time you hit the ball, and each shot takes flexibility, coordination and balance.

-- Improve your bone health.
 Exercising regularly can increase your peak bone mass and can slow the rate of bone mass loss over time.
 Tennis also improves coordination, flexibility and muscle strength, which can help prevent falls and injuries that can damage fragile bones.

-- Lose weight.
 Running, swinging, reaching, pivoting – tennis can be a real workout.
 In fact, for many people, playing tennis can actually burn more calories than other popular types of physical activity, including leisurely cycling, weightlifting, golfing or playing volleyball.
 As a result, playing tennis can help reduce body fat.

 Learn more about Baptist Health Orthopedic & Sports Care and find a physician near you.Meet Our Team